-Due to the complexity of our global operations, including the UK, we acknowledge that there is a risk of modern slavery in our supply chain.
-Our risk assessment is informed by the Global Slavery Index, the Corruption Perceptions Index and the Worldwide Governance Indicators (WGI) - World Bank, taking into account both country-level and product-level risk.
-Product-level risk is determined based on the level of manual or seasonal labour required to manufacture the product as the manual and temporary workforce is more exposed to risks of slavery.
+We acknowledge that any globally complex operations, such as ours, carry with them the risk of modern slavery in their supply chains.
+We operate modern slavery risk assessments informed by the Global Slavery Index, the Corruption Perceptions Index and the Worldwide Governance Indicators (WGI) - World Bank, taking into account both country-level and product-level risk.
+Product-level risk is determined based on the level of manual or seasonal labour required to manufacture products as there is greater risk of exposure of manual and temporary workforces to risks of slavery.
 All suppliers from our UK-based businesses were assessed against the new risk-profiling tool during 2020.
 Toolstation Europe suppliers will be assessed using this tool during 2021.